Sv443-Network/UserUtils/README.md

 NonEmptyString<TString extends string>
 ```

-This type describes a string that has at least one character.
+This generic type describes a string that has at least one character.

 <details><summary><b>Example - click to view</b></summary>